List of DC Comics characters: D: Dubbilex

+Dubbilex is a DNAlien, an artificial, genetically modified human with psychic powers who works as Project Cadmus.
 Dubbilex becomes close to Superboy (Conner Kent), having aided in his creation by providing mental impressions that he had gained from past encounters with Superman to provide Conner with his '"template"'s memories in the absence of Superman's actual mind.
 Dubbilex accompanies Conner when he leaves Cadmus and moves to Hawaii.